sopra-fs22-group-36/screw-your-neighbor-react/README.md

 ## Introduction
 We are developing an online version of the world famous card game "Härdöpfle" also known as "Screw your neighbour" played with the 36 Swiss "Jasskarten".
 Main feature are implemented as well as the stack rule and the special round with only one card.
-The game is made for 2 to 5 players.
+The game is made for two up to five players.

 ## Technologies
 These are the main technologies we used: